plausible/docs/docs/proxy/guides/cloudflare.md

 ## Step 2: You can rename your worker if you want

 This is optional but you can click 'Rename' in the Workers' dashboard to give your worker a more meaningful name.
-Do avoid words like 'analytics', 'tracking', 'stats', etc. as they may be blocked.
+Do avoid words like 'plausible', 'analytics', 'tracking', 'stats', etc. as they may be blocked.

 <img alt="Rename your worker" src={useBaseUrl('img/cloudflare-rename-work-dash.png')} />